 A good sharp knife will get you a very long way in your dehydrating journey.
 Along with it, a good cutting board is awesome.

-A dehydrator with a temperature gauge is all you really need.
-It doesn't have to be big and fancy, doesn't have to be stainless steel or even an Excalibur.
+A dehydrator with a temperature gauge is all you need.
+It doesn’t have to be big and fancy, stainless steel, or even an Excalibur.

-I recommend the Excalibur Dehydrator 3900 because it is has a large capacity, does not have digital components, is fast, and Excalibur has an outstanding reputation in the field of dehydrators.
+- Excalibur Dehydrator 3900 because it has a large capacity, does not have digital components, is fast, and Excalibur has an outstanding reputation in the field of dehydrators.
+However, I also love this new Excalibur 6-tray Performance Digital Dehydrator.
+It’s the same size, but stainless, quieter, and has a great window on top!

 Dehydrating Mats / Fruit Leather Sheets